SmithsonianWorkshops/SMSC_2024_Conservation_Genomics/day-4-Variant_Calling/Variant_Calling.md

 **Submitting jobs**: With this folder structure, we will save all the job files with each program folder and the job files will be submitted from there.

 ### Input files
-For this session, we will use the reference cloud leopard assembly.
+For this session, we will use the reference for the Guam_rail assembly.
 You can find this file here: `/data/genomics/workshops/smsc_2024/Guam_rail_assembly/bHypOws1_hifiasm.bp.p_ctg.fasta.gz`

-We will also need the Illumina data (fastq) for our 7 Clouded Leopard individuals this will represent our population.
-Remember that the data are locted here: `//data/genomics/workshops/smsc_2024/rawdata`
+We will also need the Illumina data (fastq) for our 3 Guam Rail individuals this will represent our population.
+Remember that the data are locted here: `/data/genomics/workshops/smsc_2024/rawdata/`

 ### Map to the reference genome